 MORE: The non-nude beaches in Italy are pretty stunning too

 While Red Beach gets its name from the rusty color of the sand, here's a better fun fact: A naked Frenchman camped out here for five years in the '90s -- carving animals and faces into the limestone -- until the locals expelled him for being a bit too creepy.
-But as long as you don't try to become an unofficially tenured professor creating permanent art installations, feel free to enjoy the beach, which even has its own coffee beer stand.
-Pro tip: The sant's a little course, and "a little course" can be an understatement when your tender regions are exposed… so bring a towel.
+But as long as you don't try to become an unofficially tenured professor creating permanent art installations, feel free to enjoy the beach, which even has its own coffee/beer stand.
+Pro tip: The sand's a little coarse, and "a little coarse" can be an understatement when your tender regions are exposed… so bring a towel.

 MORE: The Greek Isles are perfect for island-hopping

 Nude beaches are often pretty laid-back affairs.
 Paradise Beach, on the other hand, is the rare type that's as fun when the sun goes down as it is when it's up: in fact it's perhaps the best nude party beach in the world.
 One of the world's most popular gay destinations (though all are welcome), there are two bars on site to keep the party going and the inhibitions at bay.
 Don't miss the monthly full-moon party, which is just as outrageous as you’d expect from a nude beach in Mykonos.

 MORE: These are the most flat-out gorgeous beaches in Greece